matt-stacey/homelab-ansible/README.md

     - Installs required packages
     - Adds a non-root user to the Proxmox host

-### Create a non-root user on Proxmox
+### Create a non-root user on Proxmox GUI
-- The non-root user was created when `prepare_proxmox_host.yaml` was ran
+- The non-root Linux user was created when `prepare_proxmox_host.yaml` was ran
 - The non-root user must still be added via the GUI
     - Use the GUI (Datacenter > Permissions > Users) to add the user (with the same username from `group_vars/all.yaml`) and match the password in `vault/api_password`
     - Use the GUI (Datacenter > Permissions) to give Administrator role at `/`
-- Connect your local SSH key to the `authorized_keys` file for the new user on the Proxmox host
-    - Run `ansible-playbook playbooks/prepare_localhost.yaml`
-    - Also copies the `api_user` public key from the Proxmox host into the local vault for future container creation

 ### Run a playbook
 - `ansible-playbook playbooks/minimal.yaml --extra-vars "vmid=101"` to add a container